Yasaman1997/Microprocessors-1/README.md

 The Stack needs a stack pointer (SP) and space in SRAM (the stack pointer must point above the first SRAM address).
 When a return address is stored, the SP is **post-decremented**.
 In other words: The stack is **growing** towards **smaller SRAM addresses**.
 The biggest stack possible is initialised to **RAMEND**.
 It can then grow all the way down to the first SRAM address. further reading: http://www.avr-tutorials.com/general/avr-microcontroller-stack-operation-and-stack-pointer

+## 7-Segment connection
+In this section, I'll show you how to connect a 7-Segment to the PORT B of the ATmega16 and encoding the numbers 0-9 to the what is going to be shown on the 7-Segment.
+So what we need is connecting to the PORT B with that 7-Segment at first.
+Then storing those numbers somewhere in program memory.